tpat7187/plang/README.md

 its a C compiler written in python.

 ## TODO ##
-- nested binary op expressions
-- operator precedence
+- support multiple dtypes in arithmetic
+- control flow (if, else)
+- control flow (for, while)
 - write tests kekw